tyrelchambers/portfolio-2021/blog/what-is-immutability-in-javascript.md

   tags: immutability,beginner,javascript
 ---

+Immutability means that a value or data structure cannot change.
+Explaining what is mutable(values that can be changed) and what is immutable(values that cannot be changed) can be tricky so let me try to sum it up the best I can.

+## Mutability and Reference Types

-Immutability means that the value or data structure given to a variable cannot change.
-This immutability only applies to `arrays` and `objects` because of how they are stored in memory.
-As opposed to primitive data types, `objects` and `arrays` are composite (or reference) data types.
+First let me give a brief explanation of mutability and how reference data types are affected.
+Immutability only applies to arrays and objects because of how they are stored in memory for JavaScript.
+As opposed to primitive data types, objects and arrays are composite (or reference) data types.
+A composite data type in JavaScript has multiple values, which are grouped together.
 Composite data types point to the same location.

 You can think of reference data types like this.
 Let's look at the following diagram created with the most advanced design techniques known to man.